for version 5.5.8

 Click the How Do I Access This Server? button to get a list of the addresses you can use to access your SecuritySpy server from your local network and from the Internet.
 If you need to configure your Mac's LAN IP address, you can do so via the Network pane of the System Preferences.

-In order to use a certificate obtained from a certificate authority, firstly you will need to generate a private key and a certificate signing request (typically using OpenSSL via the Terminal - instructions should be provided by the certificate authority).
+2. User-supplied: You can purchase an official certificate to use with SecuritySpy.
+This is useful if you want an official certificate but don't want to use SecuritySpy's DDNS feature (e.g. you have your own domain name that you want to use instead).
+In order to use a certificate obtained from a certificate authority, first you will need to generate a private key and a certificate signing request (typically using OpenSSL via the Terminal - instructions should be provided by the certificate authority).
 You send the certificate signing request to the certificate authority and they send back a signed certificate.
-Place the private key, main certificate, and any intermediate certificates into the SecuritySpy folder within your Documents folder, and then quit and relaunch SecuritySpy.
+Place the private key, main certificate, and any intermediate certificates into the SecuritySpy folder within the Home folder (i.e. ~/SecuritySpy/), and then quit and relaunch SecuritySpy.

 When supplying a private key, it must be as follows: